sunpy/sunraster/docs/data_types/spectrogram.rst

     ('custom:pos.helioprojective.lat', 'custom:pos.helioprojective.lon'),
     ('em.wl',)]

-`~sunraster.SpectrogramCube.dimensions` returns a `~astropy.units.Quantity` giving the length of each dimension in pixel units while `~sunraster.SpectrogramCube.array_axis_physical_types` returns an list of tuples where each tuple contains the types of physical properties sassociated with each array axis.
+`~sunraster.SpectrogramCube.dimensions` returns a `~astropy.units.Quantity` giving the length of each dimension in pixel units while `~sunraster.SpectrogramCube.array_axis_physical_types` returns an list of tuples where each tuple contains the types of physical properties associated with each array axis.
 Since more than one physical type be associated with an array axis because they are dependent, e.g. latitude/longitude, or because of the rastering nature of the instrument, e.g. latitude/longitude and time, the length of each tuple can be greater than one.
 The axis names are in accordance with the International Virtual Observatory Alliance (IVOA) `UCD1+ controlled vocabulary <http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html>`__.